 Tip #2: Prove your ability to innovate

-During my previous role, I realized that the process for tackling travel reimbursements for sales teams was so time consuming and difficult.
-The expense reports of every one were coming in late.
+During my previous role, I realized that the process of tackling travel reimbursements for sales teams was so time-consuming and difficult.
+The expense reports of everyone were coming in late.
 To eliminate this issue, I formed a team to assess the process and streamline it.
 To be effective, the team used an application that facilitated the entire process.
 After transitioning to the new process, reports have always been timelier.

-9. Which Financial Statement Can You Use to Quickly Review the Overall Health of a Company?
+9. Which Financial Statement Can You Use to Review the Overall Health of a Company Quickly?

 As an accounting manager, you should be familiar with essential statements.
 This question tests your understanding of the statement that can reveal how well or bad a company is doing.